juliolmuller/vue-chat-room/README.md

 - Visual Studio Code
 - Nodemon & Node.js routines

-## :zap: Features

-- Join the chat room with a displayable name;
-- Real-time overview on connections count;
-- Send a message to the server;
-- See other participants' messages;
-- See who's typing;
-- See who joined and who left the room;

-## :bell: Setting up the Environment
+## :hammer: Setting up the Environment

 Make sure to have **Node.js 10+** installed in your machine and its **npm** available in the command line, then use the following routines: